-Category 2: Statewide Juvenile Justice Reform Training and Technical Assistance.
-OJJDP expects to make the award from this solicitation in the form of a cooperative agreement, which is a particular type of grant used if OJJDP expects to have ongoing substantial involvement in award activities.
-Substantial involvement includes direct oversight and involvement with the grantee organization in implementation of the grant but does not involve day-to-day project management.
-See Administrative, National Policy, and other Legal Requirements, under Section F. Federal Award Administration Information for details regarding the federal involvement anticipated under an award from this solicitation.
+OJJDP expects to make any award from this solicitation in the form of a cooperative agreement, which is a particular type of grant used if OJJDP will have ongoing substantial involvement in award activities.
+Substantial involvement includes direct oversight and working with the grantee organization to implement the grant but does not involve day-to-day project management.
+See Administrative, National Policy, and Other Legal Requirements, under Section F. Federal Award Administration Information for details regarding the federal involvement anticipated under an award from this solicitation.